JetBrains/guide/site/go/tutorials/bedrock_with_go/index.md

   - react
 ---

-This tutorial will be focusing on creating a basic AI Assistant using AWS Bedrock with Go.
-We will be using React as our UI component.
+This tutorial will focus on building a basic AI Assistant using AWS Bedrock with Go, and we'll utilize React for the UI components.

+Make sure you have installed [GoLand](https://www.jetbrains.com/go/) & [WebStorm](https://www.jetbrains.com/webstorm/).